-As of fall 1990 the teacher preparation program is a graduate level program only.
+The teacher preparation program is a graduate level program only.
 Students planning to become elementary teachers or secondary art or drama teachers must first complete a bachelor's degree and must contact the School of Education for advising.
 Second endorsements are also available in art and drama.